 Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® review

-Earn double miles at restaurants and gas stations.The information about Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® has been collected independently by Finder and and has not been reviewed or provided by the issuer.
+A strong airline card with equally strong competition.The information about Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® has been collected independently by Finder and and has not been reviewed or provided by the issuer.

-- Apply with a good to excellent credit score of 670 or higher.
+- Apply with an excellent credit score of 740 or higher.

 Miles as welcome offer

 Up to 2x